startxfr/sxapi-core/docs/resources/google_drive.md

 -   `path` **string** Server path to bind this entrypoint to
 -   `method` **string** http method to listen to
--   `resource` **string** define the aws_s3 resource to use.
+-   `resource` **string** define the google_drive resource to use.
 Fill with a resource name as defined in the resource pool
 -   `endpoint` **string** The resource handler to use.
 For this entrypoint, use ***endpoints.listObjects***
--   `config` **object** endpoint config object to send to the AWS endpoint.
-[AWS S3 documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#listObjectsV2-property) for more options
+-   `config` **object** endpoint config object to send to the Google endpoint.
+[Google Drive documentation](http://docs.google.amazon.com/GoogleJavaScriptSDK/latest/Google/Drive.html#listObjectsV2-property) for more options
 -   `bucket` **string** bucket name
 -   `objectId` **string** ID of the object to get